PostHog/posthog.com/contents/faq.md

 ### How many companies use it / How many well-known companies use it?

-We have thousands of users including several very large enterprises.
+We have thousands of users including very large enterprises.

 We are currently working on creating some case studies.